For your home

-Then the dreaded day comes when you wake up to find yourself covered in red bump accompanied by an everlasting itch that annoys you right to the core of your bones.
+Then the dreaded day comes when you wake up to find yourself covered in red bumps accompanied by an everlasting itch that annoys you right to the core of your bones.
 There can be only one culprit…mosquitoes!

 Everyone has suffered the wrath of these bloodthirsty insects.
-To them, we are a giant bucket of KFC, or an all you can eat buffet, leaving behind nasty red marks and an irritating itchy aftermath.
+To them, we are a giant bucket of KFC, or an all-you-can-eat buffet, leaving behind nasty red marks and an irritating itchy aftermath.

 Don’t let mosquitoes ruin your barbecue season, contact your local Ehrlich Pest Control office today and discuss our mosquito treatment options.

 The itching that occurs after you have been bitten by a mosquito is your body’s reaction to the bite